 The Central Statistics Office National Travel Survey 2019 found that 29% of car journeys are under 2km.
 As the population of South Dublin grows, emissions from transport will also grow.

-The new routes will be well-designed, safe and well-connected for people of all ages and abilities.
+The new routes will be safe, well-connected and designed for people of all ages and abilities.

-The projects are broken into four Council led phases and include; improvements to the existing network; and then new schemes to be progressed in the following timescales NOW (within 2 years), SOON (within 5 years) and LATER (within 8 eight years).
+The projects are broken into four Council led phases and include improvements to the existing network plus new schemes to be progressed in the following timescales: EXISTING (increased cycle safety and maintenance upgrades of existing cycle lanes and streets), NOW (within 2 years), SOON (within 5 years) and LATER (within 8 eight years).
 There would also be a fifth and separate phase of works to be delivered by the NTA via Bus Connects.

 - Belgard North Link Road